ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-how-users-permissions.md

 2. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Users**, and then choose the related link.
 3. Choose **Update Users from Microsoft 365**.

 If you are adding new users, the next step is to assign user groups and permissions.
-For more information, see [Assign Permissions to Users and Groups](ui-define-granular-permissions.md).
+Další informace o oprávněních naleznete v tématu [Přiřazení práv uživatelům a uživatelským skupinám](ui-define-granular-permissions.md).
 If you are updating user information, and the update includes a license change, the users will be assigned to the appropriate user group and their permission sets will be updated.
 For more information, see [To manage permissions through user groups](ui-define-granular-permissions.md).

 > [!NOTE]
 > All users must be assigned to the same license, either Essential or Premium.
 For more information, see the Microsoft Dynamics 365 Business Central Licensing Guide.
 The guide is available for download on the [Business Central](https://dynamics.microsoft.com/business-central/overview/) website.